hashicorp/terraform-provider-tfe/README.md

 * r/tfe_resource: description of change or bug fix ([#124](link-to-PR))
 ```

+### Updating the documentation

+For pull requests that update provider documentation, please help us verify that the
+markdown will display correctly on the Registry:

+- Copy the new markdown and paste it here to preview: https://registry.terraform.io/tools/doc-preview
+- Paste a screenshot of that preview in your pull request.

 ### Change categories

 - BREAKING CHANGES: Use this for any changes that aren't backwards compatible.
 Include details on how to handle these changes.